mezcalindo/commLine/linTermComms.md

 **_mkfs.???_** :: make a filesystem on a drive. for instance, ```sudo mkfs.exfat /dev/sdb1```.

+**_sudo pacman -Rsn package-name_** :: remove any package and all dependencies and configuration file modifications.
+Otherwise, to focus on just the package, utilize **_sudo pacman -R package-name_**.

 **_program name &_** :: launch a program (no quotes).

 **_ps a_** :: see all running processes.